 Workers’ and Unions Participation:

-Equal number of safety representative from workers (or their union) and management should constitute their joint safety committee.
-This m y be a central one or different in different plants.
+The equal number of safety representative from workers (or their union) and management should constitute their joint safety committee.
+This may be a central one or different in different plants.
 All must be sincere in their desire to co-operate in the masters of safety.
 Scope of the activities and agreement should be limited to Safety Union representatives should be selected from the basis of their safety know edge interest and experience and should be co-opera ye and sincere.
-They should not bring other union demands like bargaining, grievance setting etc. in the meeting of safety committee.
-Union must recognize management’s right of leadership in a joint safety program me.
+They should not bring other union demands like bargaining, grievance setting, etc. in the meeting of the safety committee.
+The union must recognize management’s right to leadership in a joint safety program.
 Accident prevention is an area of mutual interest and not of dispute or quarrel.
 Therefore “the workers or union must participate to show their abilities in this area and thus strengthening their relationship with the management and saving their own lives from accidents.

-Central Board for Workers’ Education, ministry of Labor, Govt. of India runs many schemes for workers’ education and training such as (I) Tripartite scheme (2) A Worker to worker training scheme (3) Voluntary scheme (4) Need‘based education (5) Education Officer’s training program me (6) Worker Teacher’s training program me (7) Workers’ training program me etc. In Gujarat the first workers’ education center was established in 1967 with the co-Operation of the State Govt. employers and trade unions.
+Central Board for Workers’ Education, Ministry of Labor, Govt. of India runs many schemes for workers’ education and training such as (I) Tripartite scheme (2) A Worker to worker training scheme (3) Voluntary scheme (4) Need‘based education (5) Education Officer’s training program (6) Worker Teacher’s training program (7) Workers’ training program etc. In Gujarat, the first workers’ education center was established in 1967 with the co-Operation of the State Govt. employers and trade unions.